dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### location

-Returns the location of the barcode as a [DSQuadrilateral]({{ site.dcv_ios_api }}core/basic-structures/quadrilateral.html).
-The quadrilateral contains the four vertex points of the location, with the first vertex being the left-most vertex, and going in a clockwise direction.
+The location of the barcode as a [`DSQuadrilateral`]({{ site.dcv_ios_api }}core/basic-structures/quadrilateral.html).
+The quadrilateral contains the four vertices of the location, with the first vertex in the `points` array being the top-left most vertex, and then going in a clockwise direction.

 <div class="sample-code-prefix"></div>
 >- Objective-C